Rains in UAE: Demand grows for car insurance against floods, natural calamities

 Heavy rains lashed the UAE earlier this month, resulting in roads and vehicles being submerged in water in many parts of the country.
 The floods and waterlogging damaged vehicles’ engines and other parts, causing motorists losses.

-Avinash Babur, CEO of insurancemarket.ae, said there has been a noticeable increase in claims following last week's rains, given that some areas in the UAE witnessed quite unprecedented downpours,
+Avinash Babur, CEO of insurancemarket.ae, said there has been a noticeable increase in claims following last week's rains, given that some areas in the UAE witnessed quite unprecedented downpour.

 He also added that there is a significant increase in people seeking insurance protection against natural calamities, rain and flood damage.